 Broke and looking for work, they decided to advertise themselves as “Young Adventurers, Ltd.,” willing to do anything for a price.
 Soon, they find themselves hired by the British government to hunt for Jane Finn, a woman who was on the R.M.S.
 Lusitania who might be carrying a draft treaty whose release could cause the downfall of the government and revolution in the streets!

 Can Tommy and Tuppence defeat the enemies of the British Empire — Bolshevists, Sinn Feiners, Germans and labour union leaders — recover the treaty and prevent anarchy in the U.K.?
 (Note, this is not a joke.
-An explanation of why they were considered enemies of the state is in the book.)
+Why they were enemies of the state is explained in the book.)

 Two Editions: Standard & Deluxe!